IMBIL SKATE PARK

 Supporting an amazingly beautiful wetland area, the Mary River and its tributaries offer stunning places to explore by canoe or kayak.
 A number of significant and endangered species live in the Mary catchment and include the Mary River turtle, some species of fish, frogs and butterflies.
 If you make an early start you will enjoy the stillness and quiet of this beautiful place and chances are - you will see platypus, wallabies and the brightly coloured Azure Kingfisher diving for his breakfast.
 Bring your own kayak, or Ride On Mary will take you on a kayak or canoe tour to the most suitable drop-in point and pick you up at the end of your river journey.

 A visit to Borumba Dam for a picnic is a must.
 Boasting great swimming and fishing holes, Borumba Dam is a great place for water fun as well as enjoying the local wildlife.
 Borumba’s high cliff faces and overhanging trees allow for relaxing day-time lure fishing and early morning paddlers will see an abundance of birdlife and nature at its best.

-Imbil Easter Festival - 2020 cancelled due to Covid-19
+Imbil Easter Festival – Cancelled for 2021 due to Covid-19

 HISTORY OF IMBIL

 A quiet town 48 km southwest of Gympie, the historic town of Imbil was first established when gold was discovered in the area in 1868.
 Timber getting and farming quickly became the life-blood of the town and today tourism also plays a major role in the town’s popularity.
 Surrounded by the scenic Mary River Valley – Imbil remains the centre of the region and is a renowned playground for camping swimming, boating, water-skiing and fishing.